Last Updated on March 15, 2023 by Jessica Lauren Vine

 Just as you did to check the trailer bearings, you’ll want to use a trailer jack to raise the camper wheels off the ground.
 Before doing this, however, make sure that the wheels are locked and your RV can’t roll away.

 The third step is going to be to remove the dust cap covering your outer wheel bearings.
-To properly remove the dust cap, you’ll need a hammer and chisel or flathead screwdriver to loosen it and then remove any nuts or screws that are holding attaching it to your wheel.
+To properly remove the dust cap, you’ll need a hammer and chisel or flathead screwdriver to loosen it, and then remove any nuts or screws that are holding and attaching it to your wheel.

 With the dust cap removed, you’ll now have access to the outer bearings and can detach those.
 Lay them face down on a soft surface like a clean towel or paper towel to make sure they don’t get damaged or make anything dirty.

 Fifthly, remove everything else on the wheel that you need to get access to the inner bearings.
 This includes the grease seal, the wheel hub, the washer, and any other connecting pieces, as well as the inner and outer bearings.
 Take the time to line everything up and take pictures so that you remember exactly how it all goes back together.